yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/worksheet-delete.md

 doc_type: apiPageType
 ---

-# Worksheet: delete
+# workbookWorksheet: delete

 Namespace: microsoft.graph

-Deletes the worksheet from the workbook.
+Deletes the workbookWorksheet from the workbook.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).